Supply chain distribution is used to balance supply and demand.

 Partners all along the "traditional" distribution and supply chain channel are being challenged by new entrants into supply and distribution markets across many industries.
 The waters have been muddied by the Internet and the introduction of consumers and end-users into supply chain distribution.

-Successful distribution and supply chain management is characterized by a solid organization featuring a centralized hub supported by satellite chain distributor.
-Picture it as the spokes of a wheel connected at the middle--the hub.
+Successful distribution and supply chain management is characterized by a solid organization featuring a centralized hub supported by a satellite chain distributor.
+Picture it like the spokes of a wheel connected at the middle – the hub.

 The "new" supply chain and distribution channel has several key components, which fall under the supply chain management "umbrella."
 These components include:

-2. Inventory management--the entities that control how much is moved and where it is stored.
+Inventory management: The entities that control how much is moved and where it is stored.